What Is a Mesothelioma Personal Injury Claim?

 Types of Personal Injury Claims

-Mesothelioma personal injury claims can be handled on an individual basis or as part of multidistrict litigation (MDL).
-These cases are no longer filed as class action lawsuits.
+Mesothelioma personal injury claims can be handled on an individual basis or as part of multidistrict litigation, also called an MDL.
+These cases are no longer filed as class-action lawsuits.

 - Individual Lawsuits: These cases usually involve a single plaintiff who sues one or more companies blamed for the person’s asbestos-related cancer.